corsairmarks/technician_slave_fix/mod/README.md

+**_DEPRECATED:_** Paradox has applied this fix in 3.3 "Libra" - if you have that version or higher, you do not need this mod.
+It remains listed for players who choose to play the 3.2 "Herbert" and 3.1 "Lem" versions of Stellaris.

 # Overview

 Are your (non-domestic) slaves refusing to take Technician jobs?
 This mod will get them back to work producing wealth for their owners.